Toxikuu/rid/README.md

 - The *LFS authors and maintainers
 - The AUR (whose PKGBUILDs I referenced)
 - The crate authors whose work rid is built on
+- Repology for providing "upstream" versions when truly in doubt